Wild Plum Jam

 • Combine cornstarch and the remaining tablespoon of water.
 Gradually stir into the rhubarb mixture over medium heat.
 Bring to a boil, cooking and stirring for 2-3 minutes, until thickened.
 Remove from heat and set aside.

-• In a large bowl, combine the butter, oats, flour, and salt.
+• In a large bowl, combine the butter, oats, flour, salt, and remaining sugar.
 Mix until crumbly.

 • Press ⅔ of the mixture into a greased 8 inch square baking dish.
 Bake at 375 for 10 minutes.